-Before my mom left on vacation, I had mentioned to her that it would be pretty awesome to frame out her existing (old) closet doors.
-They needed something, be that completely replaced with something else, painted or modified.
-She didn’t really have a preference, so I chose once she was gone. 🙂
+Before my mom left on vacation, I had mentioned to her that it would be pretty awesome to frame out her existing old closet doors.
+They needed something, be that completely replaced with new doors, painted or modified.
+She didn’t really have a preference, so I chose once she was gone.
+I knew the existing doors could look amazing with a little bit of new trim work and paint, so that’s what we did. 🙂

 The existing doors in my old bedroom were tired.
 The bottoms and tops of them had scratches from years of use, the bottom had chips missing out of the doors, and they were a horrific orange color.
 All signs were pointing to a closet door makeover!

 First, we removed the doors from the closet, and started framing them out.
-We used the same material as plank walls (4′ x 8′ sheets of underlayment at 1/4″ thick), but instead of the 1/4″ thickness, we used 1/8″.
+We used the same material as plank walls (4′ x 8′ sheets of underlayment at 1/4″ thick).
 We cut it down to 3″ strips and laid it out on the door how I was imagining…

 Once we had it laid out right, we used wood glue on the back of each piece, and nailed them in place…